andrewt3000/DL4NLP/README.md

 Tai et al. 2015  Introduces Tree LSTM.
 Uses a parse tree.

 [Semi-supervised Sequence Learning](http://arxiv.org/pdf/1511.01432.pdf)
+Dai, Le 2015
+Approach: "We present two approaches that use unlabeled data to improve sequence learning with recurrent networks.
+The first approach is to predict what comes next in a sequence, which is a conventional language model in natural language processing.
+The second approach is to use a sequence autoencoder..."
-Dai, Le 2015 "With pretraining, we are able to train long short term memory recurrent networks up to a few hundred timesteps, thereby achieving strong performance in many text classification tasks, such as IMDB, DBpedia and 20 Newsgroups."
+Result: "With pretraining, we are able to train long short term memory recurrent networks up to a few hundred timesteps, thereby achieving strong performance in many text classification tasks, such as IMDB, DBpedia and 20 Newsgroups."

 ##Neural Machine Translation